ryankillian/sveltekit-nodemailer-google-oauth2/README.md

 # sveltekit with nodemailer and google oath2

-Basic email app for sending emails.
+Basic email app for sending emails with gmail.
 Configured to use Google Oauth2.

 You will need an .env file with the following...